 The Gateway Walk is the best way to get to know Charleston and its history.

 No plans for the week?
-Enjoy the summer doing the historic Gateway Walk.
+Enjoy the weather doing the historic Gateway Walk.
 The path is quiet and has plenty of trees and shade to stay cool on hot days.

 The Gateway Walk is an informal trail that goes through the graveyards and gardens of some of the most iconic places in Charleston.
 Created almost 100 years ago, the Walk started in 1930 organized by the city’s Garden Club and is still very popular.
 It was designed by Mrs. C.P McGowan, president of the Club, from 1928 to 1930, after being inspired by the beautiful gardens in Paris, France.